 THE RADIOPHONIC WORKSHOPThe Splice of Life

-Our last Synth Hero mix of 2020 comes from a group whose assorted members have helped to shape the sound and future of electronic music: The Radiophonic Workshop.
+Our penultimate Synth Hero mix of 2020 comes from a group whose assorted members have helped to shape the sound and future of electronic music: The Radiophonic Workshop.

 On November 22nd, they will create a special online performance of Latency using a technique inspired by lockdown Zoom calls.
 They are doing it in support of Delia Derbyshire Day (pictured right) and The Girls’ Network.